Mohamed Tahar

-Muhammaed Yasir Ahmed Taher was a citizen of Yemen, who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Muhammaed Yasir Ahmed Taher (1980 – March 2, 2017) was a citizen of Yemen, who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
 His Guantanamo Internment Serial Number was 679.
 American intelligence analysts estimate he was born in 1980, in Ibb, Yemen.

 He was the younger brother of Ali Abdullah Ahmed, one of the three Guantanamo detainees who died in custody on June 10, 2006.
+The three deaths were announced by the Department of Defense as suicides.

 He was repatriated on December 19, 2009.

 NBC News reported, on March 3, 2017, that he was killed by a missile launched from a surveillance drone on March 2, 2017.

 Background

 Taher was apprehended by a mixed force of Pakistani and American counter-terrorism officials in March 2002.
 He was captured in an off-campus residence provided for students of Salafi University in Faisalabad, Pakistan together with a dozen other foreign students.
 He claimed he was just a student at Salafi University, and had no ties to terrorism.

 He faced the allegations that his photo was identified as someone who had been seen by an al Qaida member in Afghanistan, and that he had received a recruitment letter from the Taliban.

 Historian Andy Worthington, author of The Guantanamo Files, identified Tahar as an individual who informed the officers on his Combatant Status Review Tribunal that he had been informed, early in his detention, that he had been apprehended in error, and would soon be released.